 - a) Key Management Service;

-- b) Security Association (SA) Management Service; and
+- b) Security Association Management Service; and

-- c) SDLS Management & Control Service.
+- c) SDLS Monitoring & Control Service.

-2.3.1 KEY MANAGEMENT SERVICE
+2.3.2 KEY MANAGEMENT SERVICE

-The Key Management Service implements the abstract description of a subset of the Key Management Procedures that are specified in the Symmetric Key Management Recommended Practice (reference [2]).
-Thus terminology from this recommended practice is used within this specification.
+The Key Management Service defines the concrete protocols and procedures to implement a subset of the abstract Key Management Procedures that are documented in the Symmetric

+Key Management Recommended Practice (reference [2]).
+Thus terminology from that recommended practice is used within this specification.